prashanthw360/IndoorNav1/README.md

 # NaaS: Navigation as a Service

 This was developed as a part of the TCS EnginX hackathon.
-Due to certain regulations, only a part of the artifact is with us, the further development was assisted by the hosts, and the code is unavailable.
+Due to regulations, only a part of the artifact can be made public, the further development was assisted by the hosts, and the code is unavailable.

+This repo consists of the MVP of the android application with rudimentary indoor positioning and navigation.

 ## Objectives:
 1. To develop a mobile application which provides indoor navigation facility for